lxc-jp/lxd-ja/doc/instances.md

 `macvlan` effectively lets you fork your physical NIC, getting a second interface that's then used by the instance.
 This saves you from creating a bridge device and virtual Ethernet device pairs and usually offers better performance than a bridge.

-The downside to this is that macvlan devices while able to communicate between themselves and to the outside, aren't able to talk to their parent device.
+The downside to this is that `macvlan` devices while able to communicate between themselves and to the outside, aren't able to talk to their parent device.
-This means that you can't use macvlan if you ever need your instances to talk to the host itself.
+This means that you can't use `macvlan` if you ever need your instances to talk to the host itself.

-In such case, a bridge is preferable.
-A bridge will also let you use mac filtering and I/O limits which cannot be applied to a macvlan device.
+In such case, a `bridge` device is preferable.
+A bridge will also let you use MAC filtering and I/O limits which cannot be applied to a macvlan device.

 `ipvlan` is similar to `macvlan`, with the difference being that the forked device has IPs statically assigned to it and inherits the parent's MAC address on the network.

 ##### SR-IOV

 The `sriov` interface type supports SR-IOV enabled network devices.
 These devices associate a set of virtual functions (VFs) with the single physical function (PF) of the network device.
 PFs are standard PCIe functions.
 VFs on the other hand are very lightweight PCIe functions that are optimized for data movement.